Updated June 30, 2021

 The Options We Considered:

-So another option to be considered would be the ABLE Account, which would allow for contributions of excess funds above the $2000 threshold in the representative savings account.
+Now, an option to be considered would be the ABLE Account, which would allow for contributions of excess funds above the $2000 threshold in the representative payee account.

 The Benefits of Using an ABLE Account: